Lifeng Ding

 Research interests

-With modern computational techniques, it is now possible to study and predict properties of materials using atomistic simulations.
-Atomistic simulations are currently one of the most powerful and effective ways of studying materials at their nanoscale level.
-My research focus is to employ atomistic simulations to study various nanomaterials that are of scientific and technological interest
+With the advent of modern computational techniques, it is now possible to study and predict the properties of materials through Atomistic Simulations and Machine Learning technology.
+These digital tools have emerged as one of the most powerful and effective methods for investigating materials at the nanoscale.
+My research focuses on the utilization of these digital tools to explore various nanomaterials of significant scientific and technological interest.

 Experience